google/styleguide/pyguide.md

         if port is None:
           raise ConnectionError(
-              f'Could not connect to service on port {minimum} or higher.') assert port >= minimum, (
+              f'Could not connect to service on port {minimum} or higher.')
+        # The code does not depend on the result of this assert.
+        assert port >= minimum, (
             f'Unexpected port {port} when minimum was {minimum}.') return port